Dedicated Customer Support

 • Feed Smaller Amounts More Frequently: Offer smaller, more frequent feedings to prevent overfilling the stomach, which can contribute to reflux.

-• Keep Baby Upright During Feedings: Hold your baby in an upright position while feeding to minimize pressure on the abdomen and reduce the likelihood of reflux.
+• Keep Baby Upright During Feedings: Hold your baby in an upright position while feeding to minimize abdominal pressure and reduce the likelihood of reflux.

 • Burp Baby Frequently: Pause during feedings to burp your baby, which helps release trapped air and decrease the chances of reflux.